 Invest in reliable vehicles

 Proactive fleet maintenance means looking ahead, not just in terms of downtime, but for long-term fleet planning.
 By measuring your fleet maintenance actions, you’ll see how different types of vehicles are performing.
-Are certain models more prone to breakdowns and higher repair costs than others?
-Armed with this data, you’ll be able to make wise investments in future vehicles and build out a fleet that spends more time on the road and less in the shop.
+Are certain models more prone to breakdowns and higher maintenance costs than others?
+Armed with this data, you’ll be able to make wise investments in future vehicles and build out a high-quality fleet that spends more time on the road and less in the shop.

 Interested in tracking your fleet maintenance through Samsara’s integrated platform for GPS tracking, dash cams, compliance, and more?
 Sign up for a free trial!